Questions to Ask Your Public Defender at First Meeting

 Public defenders are, on average, some of the most experienced trial attorneys in the criminal justice system.
 They see more courtrooms, more judges, more plea negotiations, and more evidence than most private attorneys ever will.
 The problem isn't talent.
 It's math.

 The Bureau of Justice Statistics reports that approximately 80% of felony defendants in large urban counties use court-appointed counsel.
-The American Bar Association recommends a maximum caseload of 150 felony cases per attorney per year.
-In practice, many public defender offices carry 200–400+ cases per attorney.
+The American Bar Association recommends a maximum caseload of 150 felony cases per attorney per year (American Bar Association).
+In practice, many public defender offices carry caseloads far exceeding that limit.

 Your defender is good.
 They're just drowning.
 And that means the quality of YOUR defense depends significantly on how prepared YOU are.